 Side by side strollers are easiest to push and kids can interact, which is a must with my little ones.
 One thing that also happened to us, which might be totally specific to my toddler because he’s crazy curious and gets into everything, but it might be important to mention if your kid is similar…

 We were walking with my toddler sitting in his usual position to get in and out at the bottom and the baby sitting on the top.
 At some point, the toddler got curious about the construction of the stroller and stuck his fingers into the space between the wheel and the protection since he could reach it from the bottom – all while my husband was pushing and bam… accident.
-Blood everywhere, toddler got a scar from it and this is basically when I realized that maybe tandem strollers aren’t always the best.
+Blood everywhere, toddler got a scar from it for life and this is basically when I realized that maybe tandem strollers aren’t always the best.